thlorenz/simple-db-cache/README.md

 When `useMemoryCache` is set files will be kept in memory after they are fetched from the Database for the next use.

-When `prehydrateInMemoryCache` is set all files will be fetched from the database via a `SELECT * ...` query and stored in memory.
+When `hydrateMemoryCache` is set all files will be fetched from the database via a `SELECT * ...` query and stored in memory.
 This is a lot faster than querying for each file, but comes at the cost of a higher memory footprint.

-## TODO

-Add `evictOnMemoryRead` which will remove items from the memory cache after they are retrieved for the first time.
+When `evictMemoryOnRead` is set then entries are removed from the in memory cache when the are retrieved the same time.
+Additionally if they are retrieved from the database they are NOT added to the in memory cache.

 ## LICENSE